Nvidia GeForce RTX 3070: Thirty second review

 Nvidia's RTX IO will work with the upcoming Microsoft DirectStorage API to optimize the delivery of data straight from your SSD to the GPU.
 The way it works now is when a game needs to access data, that data goes from your storage to your CPU, then to system memory, where it's then fed back through your CPU to your graphics card, to then finally go to your VRAM.

 RTX IO, when it's available, will cut the CPU out of that equation, cutting out one of the biggest bottlenecks in modern PC gaming.
-There aren't any games that utilize this storage API yet, but when it does we should see massive cuts to both load times and to overhead in massive open world games like Assassin's Creed Odyssey.
+There aren't any games that utilize this storage API yet, but when it does we should see massive cuts to both load times and to overhead in massive open world games.

 Nvidia Reflex, on the other hand, is available now, and simply cuts latency between your CPU and GPU by clearing out the Render Queue, so frames are only rendered when they're needed.

-As with the rest of the Nvidia Ampere lineup, the Nvidia GeForce RTX 3070 is a fully-featured product that does more than just render the best PC games.
-If any of this software sounds useful, an RTX graphics card should be on your list, and the RTX 3070 just so happens to be the best value RTX graphics card on the market.
-Until Nvidia decides to launch a GeForce RTX 3060, the RTX 3070 is going to be the graphics card we recommend to a vast majority of users.
+As with the rest of the Nvidia Ampere lineup, the Nvidia GeForce RTX 3070 is a fully-featured product that does more than just render the top-tier AAA PC games.
+If any of this software sounds useful, an RTX graphics card should be on your list, and the RTX 3070 just so happens to be the second-best value RTX graphics card on the market.

 CPU: AMD Ryzen 9 3950X (16-core, up to 4.7GHz)